Glossary

 An online storage service provided by Google.
 Store files on the internet and access them from any device.

-Example: Connect Reading Forest to Google Drive to share the same reading notes between your phone and computer.
+Example: Connect Reading Forest to Google Drive to share the same reading log between your phone and computer.

 Online/Offline